ExmgElements/exmg-elements-monorepo/README.md

 * If table is expandable then for each row you have to add related row `table > tbody.grid-data tr.grid-row-detail` This row must have attribute `data-row-detail-key` with same value as its relative row

-* Element `exmg-grid` require property `.itesm` - needed to detect any changes
+* Element `exmg-grid` require property `.items` - needed to detect any changes on data

  ## Optional

  * toolbar should be placed in `table > thead > tr.grid-toolbar`

- * when amount of columns may change you cans use attribute `data-auto-colspan` on both `th and td` elements
+ * when amount of columns may change you may use attribute `data-auto-colspan` on both `th and td` elements

  * if cell should be visible only on hover then you can use class `grid-cell-visible-on-hover`

  * if icon which trigger expanding / collapsing row-detail has to rotate then add class `grid-icon-rotate`

-Example hwo should looks most minimal markup to meet with requirements:
+Example how should looks most minimal markup to meet with requirements:

  ```html
 <exmg-grid .itmes="${items}">